Florida State vs. Boston College odds, prediction: 2026 college basketball picks for Feb. 17 from proven model

 SportsLine's model has simulated Boston College vs. FSU 10,000 times and is going Under on the total (147.5 points).
 Both squads have heavily leaned under this season, with FSU seeing the Under go 14-11.
 However, Boston College has seen the total not reached in 16 of 25 games, for a 64% clip.
 Just five teams across the Power Conferences have seen the Under hit more often than BC in 2025-26.

-The model also says one side of the spread hits almost 60% of the time.
+The model also says one side of the spread hits more than 60% of the time.
 You can only see that pick at SportsLine.